abyssfinance/abyss-lockup/README.md

 Abyss Lockup service allows you to lock any ERC20 token with strict period of withdrawal time:

   - All ERC20 tokens supported (LP tokens as well).
+  - All forms of rebase are supported.
   - 3, 6 and 12 months unlock time available.
-  - Entirely free service if you hold Abyss Token on all steps.
+  - Service is Free of charge when you hold the Abyss Token at all steps of 3 and 6 months lockups and without any requirements for a 12 month lockup period.

 Contracts
 =========